Ohio Prenuptial Agreement

 Step 5: Sign before two witnesses and a notary, and store the agreement

-Ohio requires both parties to sign before two witnesses — this is a statutory execution requirement, not just a best practice.
+Ohio requires both parties to sign before two witnesses — this is an execution requirement, not just a best practice.
 The notary may serve as one of the two witnesses, making a signing ceremony with both attorneys, the notary, and one additional witness the cleanest approach.
 Execute with both attorneys present — their presence is documented evidence of voluntariness.
 Each party keeps a signed original, and so should each party's attorney.
 Store yours somewhere secure like a safety deposit box.
 Create a .pdf and save it via a backup drive and email.

 Ohio Prenuptial Agreement: Frequently Asked Questions (2026)